Our website uses cookies for statistical purposes.

 As a foreign investor who wants to open a company in Korea, we can help you select the appropriate business form and register for taxation after incorporation.
 We can also advise on the best ways through which you can save money with your company.

-For foreign companies, our accounting services are more extensive, covering a wider range of scenarios.
+For foreign companies, our Korean accountants offer more extensive services, covering a wider range of issues.
 The solutions we can provide for international businesses depend on whether they choose to operate through branches or representative offices in Korea.
 An important aspect we can handle from an accounting point of view is ensuring that financial statements are consolidated for easy filing both in Korea and in its home country.

 Our accounting services in South Korea are tailored, so that you benefit from all the support you deserve.